 Flow reactions can simply be run for longer.
 This produces more material.

 Flow offers the chemist precise control of the four critical reaction parameters.
-These parameters being stoichiometry, mixing, temperature and reaction time
+These parameters are stoichiometry, mixing, temperature, and reaction time

 Low inventory of materials